-I live in the UK, and here most astrologers are very surprised by the popularity of such an astrological factor as the void-of-course Moon in the United States, even between people who know very little about astrology.
+I lived in the UK for many years, and there most astrologers are very surprised by the popularity of such an astrological factor as the void-of-course Moon in the United States, even among people who know very little about astrology.

 We use this factor in our astrological work all the time, but only in one very specific and highly technical branch of astrology, the Horary.
 There, if we find that the Moon was void-of-course at the moment when a question was asked, we might decide that it is not appropriate to answer such a question.
 Or, if some of us will still decide to proceed with the answer, they will most probably say that nothing will come out of the matter in question (which, depending on the question, might mean that there is nothing to be afraid of).